Smolevich/pondpilot-demo/README.md

 The project is deployed using GitHub Actions to the `gh-pages` branch.
 Any push to `master` builds the Vue app and publishes the `dist` folder.

+Vite's `base` option is configured to `/pondpilot-demo/` in `vite.config.js` so that asset paths resolve correctly when the site is hosted at `https://smolevich.github.io/pondpilot-demo/`.